Luing Family Internship Program

-Education internships are for people with an interest in environmental or outdoor education, or classroom science education.
-In this internship, you’ll work inside and outside, with visitors of all ages, on land and mud and water and boats, and with live animals.
-As a Wetlands Institute education intern, you’ll work hard, never be bored, and develop the skills you need to continue your career in the education/interpretive field.
+Education internships are for undergraduate students with an interest in environmental or outdoor education and/or classroom science education and have completed at least two years of college.
+In this internship, you’ll spend time inside and outside, with visitors of all ages, on land and mud and water and boats and with live animals.
+As an Environmental Education Intern, you’ll make a difference, never be bored, and develop the skills you need to continue your career in the education/interpretive field.

-Each intern will also work on one major project, such as creating a new publication or exhibit, or developing a web page.
-Interns helped create the Jersey Island Blueway paddling trail, and developed resource packets for schoolteachers.
-Education interns often find time to work with research interns in such projects as the horseshoe crab census, shore bird banding, and turtle patrols.
+Each intern will also complete one major project, such as creating a new publication or exhibit or developing a web page.
+Interns helped create the Jersey Island Blueway paddling trail, created a Google Earth interactive Salt Marsh Safari, and developed new public programs and resource packets for schoolteachers and summer nature program instructors.
+Education interns often find time to assist research interns in such projects as the horseshoe crab census, shore bird banding, and turtle conservation initiatives.

 This internship is supported in part by the Barbara and Jim Summers Intern Endowment Fund.